g-jgreen/documentation/content/iothubs/aws.md

 ## Prerequisites

 * Access to AWS IoT Core and Lambda
-* Account on AWS with the neccesary permissions for nr.
-1
+* Account on AWS with permissions to IoT Core and Lambda
 * IoT connected device
 * Access to the Waylay platform